MLW Fusion: "The Restart", Fusion: Alpha, and Azteca (2020–2022)

-2022–present
+2022–2023

-During the January 27, 2022 episode of MLW Azteca, it was announced that MLW Fusion would return for a new season on February 10.
-On the June 23 episode, it was announced that the current season would end with the Kings of Colosseum special on July 14, 2022.
-During the finale, it was announced that Fusion would return for a new season in the Fall.
+During the January 27, 2022, episode of MLW Azteca, MLW announced that Fusion would return for a new season on February 10.
+On the June 23 episode, they announced that the current season would end with the Kings of Colosseum special on July 14, 2022.
+During the finale, MLW announced that Fusion would return for a new season in the Fall.

 On October 11, 2022, MLW announced a partnership with streaming platform Pro Wrestling TV (PWTV), bringing the promotion's programming library to the service beginning November 3.
 The new season of Fusion premiered on PWTV on November 10.
 On January 20, 2023, MLW announced a broadcast deal with U.S cable channel Reelz to produce a new flagship show titled MLW Underground Wrestling, which premiered on February 7 and featured matches and segments that were originally taped for Fusion.
-Following its premiere, Bein Sports ceased airing Fusion in the U.S. and Fusions February 9, 2023 episode would be postponed.
+Following its premiere, BeIN Sports ceased airing Fusion, and the show's February 9, 2023, episode was postponed.

+On the April 11 episode of Underground Wrestling, MLW announced that Fusion would return and feature the 2023 Super Series.
+On May 11, MLW's website revealed that the new season of Fusion would premiere on Bein Sports and Bein Sports Xtra in the U.S and Canada, on Friday, May 26.
+The following day, MLW announced that the season would air first on the MLW YouTube channel, beginning on Thursday, May 25.
+On May 16, 2023, they announced that Fusion would also be included with a FITE+ subscription, as part of a larger partnership between MLW and FITE announced on May 2.
+MLW announced on May 24, 2023, that MLW Fusion would return to BeIN Sports on June 16; airing Fridays on BeIN Sports Xtra, and Saturdays on Bein Sports in the U.S and Canada.
+Fusion instead returned to BeIN Sports on Saturday June 24, 2023.

+Following the 2023 Fusion season finale, MLW revamped their event schedule to air two events every month; a live, premium event for Triller TV+ subscribers, and a free, taped special for BeIN Sports and MLW's YouTube channel.

 Production

 Filming locations

 Initially, Fusion had been taped at Gilt Nightclub in Orlando, Florida.
 In May 2018, MLW announced they would be holding television tapings at the Melrose Ballroom in New York City, New York on July 19, marking the first time tapings were held outside the state of Florida.
 Subsequent tapings have been held at various venues around the United States.

-From Fall 2020 until 2021, due to the COVID-19 pandemic, MLW would return to Gilt Nightclub to tape their programming behind closed doors.
+From Fall 2020 until 2021, due to the COVID-19 pandemic, MLW returned to Gilt Nightclub to tape their programming behind closed doors.
 From July to December 2021, MLW programming was taped at the 2300 Arena from the promotion's home base in Philadelphia, Pennsylvania.